 The Comprehensive or Qualifying Exam tests your knowledge and understanding of geographic philosophy, theory, models, concepts, findings, and methodology.
-Minor or special minor subject areas are tested through questions submitted through the Minor Representative on your committee.
-There are both written and oral portions to the exam, which should be taken in by the end of the fifth/beginning of the sixth semester to remain on track in the program, but may be taken as early as the supervisory committee deems the student ready.
-Students should consult with all members of their Committee in the semester prior to the exam in order to identify the strengths and weaknesses of their current background and preparation.
-Each committee member chooses how they wish to help the student prepare for the exam - it is not mandatory that the student be furnished with sample guestions or a readings list.
+Minor subject area(s) are tested through questions submitted through the Minor Representative on the committee.
+There are written and oral portions to the exam, which should be taken by the end of the fifth/beginning of the sixth semester to remain on track, but may be taken as early as the supervisory committee deems the student ready.
+Students should consult with all committee members in the semester prior to the exam to identify the strengths and weaknesses of their current background and preparation.
+Each member chooses how they wish to help the student prepare for the exam - it is not mandatory that the student be furnished with sample questions or a readings list.
 At the beginning of the semester when the exam is taken, the Committee Chair must email all Geography faculty members stating the general and specific fields of interest, as well as soliciting questions.
 Questions relating directly to the student's proposed plan of research are not to be asked at this time.
 Any faculty member may submit questions for the student, in addition to those from the Supervisory Committee.
 Each member of the Supervisory Committee may submit questions.
 These are given to the Committee Chair who will administer the exam.
 Usually a student answers questions from one faculty member per day.
 The student will answer questions over a four to five-day period (usually 8 a.m. to 5 p.m.).
 Exam conditions are established by each committee member (e.g., open-book, etc.).
-Plagiarism is a serious offense and any student found to commit plagiarism is subject to disciplinary action such as failure of the exam and/or being reported to the Student Honor Council for possible disciplinary action.
+Plagiarism is a serious offense and any student found to commit plagiarism is subject to disciplinary action such as failure of the exam and being reported to the Student Honor Council for possible disciplinary action.

-After at least 2 weeks have passed, an oral defense of the written answers will be undertaken.
+After at least 2 weeks, an oral defense of the written answers will be undertaken.
 Students cannot proceed to the proposal defense prior to achieving a Satisfactory Pass for their Comprehensive Exams.
 Outcomes:

-- (a) Satisfactory Pass proceed to next step - (b) Conditional Pass must do additional work - (c) Fail- withdraw from Ph.D. program or retake
+- (a) Satisfactory Pass proceed to next step - (b) Conditional Pass must do additional work as specified by the committee - (c) Fail- withdraw from Ph.D. program or retake